rasmussyberg/mysql-schema-ts/README.md

 > mysql8-schema-ts is a simple npm module you can use to convert a mysql schema into typescript interfaces

+Further interation to the original mysql-schema.ts by Netto Farad.
+Adds support for Mysql 8 and fixes a few quirks in the original lib.

 # Usage

 ```bash